-Anti-Money-Laundering and Combating the Financing of Terrorist Policies
+Anti-Money-Laundering, Combating the Financing of Terrorist and Anti-Bribery Policies

-Turkey has been a member country of the FATF since 1991 and has enacted laws and regulations to combat money-laundering, terrorist financing and other financial crimes.
-The Law on Prevention of Terrorism
+Turkey is a member country of the Financial Action Task Force (the FATF) and has enacted laws and regulations to combat money-laundering, terrorist financing and other financial crimes.
+Minimum standards and duties include customer identification, record keeping, suspicious activity reporting, employee training, an audit function and designation of a compliance officer.
+Suspicious transactions must be reported to the Turkish Financial Intelligence Unit, Financial Crimes Investigation Board.

-Financing (Law No. 6415) entered into force as of 16 February 2013.
 In Turkey, all banks and their employees are obliged to implement and fulfil certain requirements regarding the treatment of activities that may be referred to as money-laundering.

 The main provisions of the applicable law include regulation of: (a) client identification, (b) reporting of suspicious activity, (c) training, internal audit and control, risk management systems and other measures, (d) periodical reporting, (e) information and document disclosure, (f) retention of records and data, (g) data access systems to public records, (h) protection of individuals and legal entities and (i) written declaration of beneficial owners by transacting customers, among other provisions.
-Suspicious transactions must be reported to the Turkish Financial Crimes Investigation Board.
+Suspicious transactions must be reported to the Turkish Financial Intelligence Unit, which is the Financial Crimes Investigation Board.